-Black widow spiders are well known for their shiny black bodies and the red hourglass pattern on the underside of the abdomen.
-They are one of the most recognizable spiders in North America and a common concern for homeowners in Idaho.
+Black widow spiders are well known for their shiny black bodies and the red hourglass marking on the underside of the abdomen.
+They are one of the most recognizable spiders in North America and a common concern for homeowners throughout Idaho.
 While bites are rare, the venom of a female black widow can cause significant pain and requires prompt medical attention.

 Many homeowners wonder what happens to black widows during the colder months.
-Understanding their behavior helps with prevention and year round control.
+Understanding their seasonal behavior helps with prevention and year-round control.

 Do Black Widows Hibernate?

 Black widows do not truly hibernate.
-Instead, they slow down their activity as temperatures drop.
-In cold weather they:
+Instead, they slow their activity as temperatures drop.
+During cold weather, they typically:

-- Stay hidden inside their webs or shelters
+- Remain hidden inside webs or protected shelters

-- Seek warmer protected areas including garages, crawlspaces, sheds, and foundations
+- Seek warmer locations such as garages, crawlspaces, sheds, and foundations

-This is why winter is still an important time for monitoring and prevention around homes in the Treasure Valley.
+This is why winter is still an important time for monitoring and prevention around Treasure Valley homes.

 Types of Widow Spiders

 Widow spiders belong to the genus Latrodectus.
-Worldwide, there are more than thirty species, though only a few are commonly encountered in the United States.
+While more than thirty species exist worldwide, only a few are commonly encountered in the United States.

 - Southern black widow (Latrodectus mactans)